SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 The `sidebar: sefsc_sidebar` refers to the `_data/sidebars/sefsc_sidebar.yml` file.
 The sidebar data file uses a specific YAML syntax that must be followed.
 Follow the sample pattern shown in the theme, especially looking at `sefsc_sidebar.yml` as an example.

+The side navigation bar in this template points to three different files:
+1. index.html
+2. howto.html
+3. about.html

+These html files are automatically generated from the corresponding Markdown files in `_docs/`, which contains the page content, when the website is compiled.
+The second and third files contain the instructions and technical overview, respectively.
+Neither are necessary for a documentation page.
+These files can be repurposed and renamed, if desired, or deleted.
+Just be sure to update `_data/sidebars/sefsc_sidebar.yml` accordingly.

 For more details on the sidebar syntax, see [Sidebar navigation](http://idratherbewriting.com/documentation-theme-jekyll/mydoc_sidebar_navigation.html){:target="_blank" rel="noopener"}.